isomerpages/moe-methodistgirlssch/_secondary/Student Development/Independent Learning Day.md

 description: ""
 third_nav_title: Student Development
 ---
-Regular **Independent Learning Days (ILDs)** will be integrated into the schooling experience of Secondary school students in 2023.
-ILD aims to develop students' ability to be self-directed, passionate and lifelong learners.
-To achieve these intended outcomes, ILD days in MGS are held once every fortnight, on even week Thursdays in Semester 1 and odd week Thursdays in Semester 2 for all Secondary students.
+Regular Independent Learning Days (ILDs) is integrated into the schooling experience of Secondary school students.
+ILD aims to develop students’ ability to be self-directed, passionate and lifelong learners.
+To achieve these intended outcomes, ILD days in MGS are held once every fortnight.

 ILDs will comprise: